-Syntax Follows the generic syntax rules for type attributes that can be used on functions, see Type attributes , page 278.
-Description Thethumb keyword makes a function execute in Thumb mode.
-Unless the function is also declaredinterwork, the function declaredthumb can only be called from functions that also execute in Thumb mode.
-A function declaredthumb cannot be declaredarm.
+Follows the generic syntax rules for type attributes that can be used on functions, see Type attributes, page 303.

+The \\thumb keyword makes a function execute in Thumb mode.
+Unless the function is also declared \\interwork, the function declared \\thumb can only be called from functions that also execute in Thumb mode.